-The procedure for joining Shorinji Kempo Toronto Branch is as follows...
+The process for joining Shorinji Kempo Toronto Branch is as follows...

 1. Check the requirements for membership (below).

-2. Email the Branch to set up a date to visit a class or attend an Information Night.
+2. Email the Branch to attend an Information Night.

 3. Watch a practice session and have an interview with the Branch Master.

 4. If your application is accepted, begin training at the start of the next beginners' term.
 We begin a new beginners' term whenever we have enough people to warrant it.